-The Wethertex AP77 pliolite masonry paint, also known as “All Weather”, is an oil-based masonry paint available in a wide range of colours.
-It comes in 5, or 10L tubs and you should expect to pay around £55 for 5L in a tinted colour.
-This price places it in the higher bracket when it comes to trade masonry paints.
-You can see a full list of UK suppliers here.
+The Wethertex PP77 pliolite masonry paint, also known as “All Weather”, is an oil-based masonry paint available in a wide range of colours.
+You can pick it up online in 5, or 10L tubs and you should expect to pay around £11 per litre in any tinted colour.
+This is a very reasonable price compared to similar products.

 As with a lot of Pliolite-based paints, you can apply this product in temperatures as low as minus 5 degrees and it’s completely shower proof withing 20 minutes.
 Unlike some pliolite based paints, Wethertex All Weather remains breathable.
 Re-coat time is roughly 24 hours.

 There are a couple of things that set Wethertex All Weather apart from other pliolite-based masonry paints.
 The first is the opacity, which is absolutely unreal!!
 I painted a bare brick wall with it recently in white (for those of you who don’t know, white paint can be very problematic when it comes to opacity).
 I diluted my Wethertex All Seasons down by over 20% to easily work the first coat into every crevice.
 I wasn’t expecting it to, but it looked almost solid in one coat!!
 In fact, I think if I had not diluted the paint to the extreme, it probably would have gone in one coat!!
 Red brick and grey mortar to white in one coat??
 As far as I’m aware, that’s unheard of!!
 It easily has the best opacity out of any masonry paint I’ve ever used.

 Adhesion is great too!!
 I always feel apprehensive painting smooth brick, but it would take a stick of dynamite to remove Wethertex pliolite from any surface.